Diversity & Inclusion Policy: The 10 policies your organization needs

 Whistleblowing Policy

-Whistle-blowers are protected by law and if an employer dismisses or unfairly treats the employee, the matter can be brought to court.
+Whistle-blowers are protected by law and if an employer dismisses or unfairly treats the employee, the matter can be brought to a tribunal.

 Mental Health, Wellbeing & Menopause Policy & Inclusion Policy

-This policy should communicate the importance of mental wellbeing, how the organization ensures a safe workplace and its commitment to staff wellbeing.
+This policy should communicate the importance of mental wellbeing, how the organisation ensures a safe workplace and its commitment to staff wellbeing.

 It is helpful to include details of the resources and support available to employees, whether this be on-demand counselling, contact details for appropriate helplines and associations, or mental health first aiders in the business they can speak to.